First Wednesday of Advent

 by Jenn Burnett

-Jenn Burnett is lead pastor at The Well church plant in Kelowna, and has received her doctorate from Portland Seminary.
+Jenn Burnett is a Resonate Local Mission Leader for Western Canada and has received her doctorate from Portland Seminary.
 She longs to see the body of Christ empowered by the Holy Spirit and contending for unity across difference.
 She also loves rugby, the outdoors, the colour orange and the chaos that goes with raising 4 kids.

 I find the Christmas season is hard to untangle as a pastor, as a mom, and really just as a person.
 So many of our cultural customs have faith stories conflated with consumerism.
 I love how Christmas lights interrupt the darkness of our shortest days.
 But walking my neighbourhood it feels more like a competition of displayed extravagance rather than the candle of hope I long for.
 And yes, the neighbourhood I walk through actually does make it a competition.
 It is a bit of fun and I am all for fun, but then the bobbing blow-ups, swirling projections and rainbow-coloured lights wrapped around every tree and bush remind me more of Chevy Chase than Jesus.